-I have flown with Emirates in Business Class a number of times and have reviewed their long haul flights.
+I have flown with Emirates in Business Class a number of times and have reviewed their long-haul flights.
 My trip reports can be found below.
-Emirates Business Class offers comfy seats, excellent amenity kits, huge entertainment selection, delicious airline… Read More.
+Emirates Business Class offers comfy seats, excellent amenity kits, a huge entertainment selection, delicious airline… Read More.

 But I digress.
 This week an Emirates flight steward was now charged with stealing about $5000 USD from Business Class passengers.
 Three brothers went to check on their older father during a flight from Bangkok to Dubai, and they later discovered missing money from their wallets.

 “My brothers and I went to check on my father.
 When we returned to our seats, I discovered that 3,700د.إ AED was missing from my wallet.
 My brothers also discovered that 14,800د.إ AED in dollars and dirhams were missing from their wallets.
 We alerted the cabin supervisor who took us to the business class galley and took photos of the money that wasn’t stolen from our wallets.
 These had serial numbers that were in sequential order with the stolen banknotes.
 When the plane landed, police took our belongings to examine the fingerprints and they searched the plane, but the money wasn’t recovered,” he testified to prosecutors.